0xPolygonMiden/compiler/docs/appendix/known-limitations.md

 However, this package format is not yet understood by the Miden VM itself.
 This means you cannot, currently, compile a package and then run it using `miden run` directly.
-Instead, you can use `midenc debug` to load and run code from a package, as the interactive debugger has native support for it.
-See [Debugging Programs](../usage/debugger.md) for more information on how to use the debugger.
+Instead, you can use `midenc run` to load and run code from a package, as the compiler ships with the VM embedded for use with the interactive debugger, and provides native support for packaging on top of it.
+You can also use `midenc debug` to execute your program interactively in the debugger, depending on your needs.
+See [Debugging Programs](../usage/debugger.md) for more information on how to use the debugger, and `midenc help run` for more information on executing programs with the `midenc run` command.

-!!! note

-    In the next patch release, we expect to implement a `midenc run` command that simply executes a program without attaching the debugger, which will largely resemble the eventual `miden run` functionality.
-Once the package format is stabilized, using `midenc run` will no longer be necessary.

 While it is possible to emit raw MAST from `midenc`, rather than the experimental package format, the resulting artifact cannot be run without some fragile and error-prone manual setup, in order